 Each team will enter in to a mandatory practice session (usually 20 mins per driver) and a local-final at your local participating circuit.

-New discounts for 2016: the more teams you enter, the more discount your school will receive.
+Discounts for 2019: the more teams you enter, the more discount your school will receive.

 |#teams||Total Normal Price||Discount||Total price with discount||Avg price per team|